p-marcin/java-dev-vm/README.md

 ### VHDX disk grows over time - how to shrink it?

+> [!WARNING]
+> This issue should be resolved in Docker Desktop 4.34.
+>
+> According to the release notes: "_Starting from version 4.34 and later, Docker Desktop automatically manages the size of the managed VHDX and returns unused space to the operating system._"

 Deleting data in Docker Desktop (e.g. images, volumes) does not cause the size of [VHDX (Virtual Hard Disk)](https://en.wikipedia.org/wiki/VHD_(file_format)) to decrease.
 Once the VHDX grows it will remain that size, or grow larger as the amount of data increases.